ADMINISTRATIVE CODE

 3) Certification that the applicant has read and understands the Act and this Part.

-3) The Division shall examine each endorsement application to determine whether the requirements in the state or jurisdiction of original or subsequent licensure were substantially equivalent to the requirements then in force in this State.
+c) The Division shall examine each endorsement application to determine whether the requirements in the jurisdiction of original or subsequent licensure were substantially equivalent to the requirements then in force in this State.
 The Division shall either issue a license by endorsement to the applicant or notify the applicant in writing of the reason for the denial of the application.

 1) Provide information as may be necessary; and/or